-- a. latent period
+- latent period a.

 - period of primary reactions b.

-- manifestation c.
+- manifestation C.

-- d. prodromal period
+- prodromal period d.

 - period of convalescence e.

 59. In the period of illness manifestation the patient had leukopenia, thrombocytopenia, autoinfection, autointoxication, bleeding and fever.
 Which form of radiation sickness is this clinical picture typical for?